SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: The Six Steps of the SpyHammer Attack

-To improve performance and reduce the probability of the \mechanism{} attack to be detected, we identify and monitor canary cells, i.e., cells that only flip at a particular temperature point.
-By using canary cells, an attacker only needs to characterize (i.e., hammer) a few cells in the memory region instead the entire memory region.
+To improve performance and reduce the probability of the \mechanism{} attack \agy{being} detected, we identify and monitor canary cells, i.e., cells that only flip at a particular temperature point.
+By using canary cells, an attacker only needs to characterize (i.e., hammer) a few cells in the memory region instead of the entire memory region.
 Before using canary cells to estimate temperature, the attacker needs to identify those canary cells in a variety of different temperatures (i.e., enrollment).
-Enrollment requires characterizing the victim system during a large-enough time period to the system work in a wide variety of temperatures.
+Enrollment requires characterizing the victim system during a \minesh{long-enough} time period to the system work in a wide variety of temperatures.

-{\bf Enrolling Canary Cells.} The canary enrollment process registers the cells that will be used as canaries for detecting temperature changes.
-This process requires to monitor DRAM cells while characterizing the \gls{ber} (Step 4).
-To this end, the attacker 1) associates every different \gls{ber} value (with a specified error tolerance) with the DRAM cells that experience bit flips at only at the associated \gls{ber} (i.e., canary cells), and 2) eliminates duplicated canary cells from the previously generated \gls{ber}-canary cells pairs.
+The canary enrollment process registers the cells that will be used as canaries for detecting temperature changes.
+This process requires monitoring DRAM cells while characterizing the \gls{ber} (Step 4).
+To this end, the attacker 1) associates every different \gls{ber} value (with a specified error tolerance) with the DRAM cells that experience \agy{bitflips} at only at the associated \gls{ber} (i.e., canary cells), and 2) eliminates duplicated canary cells from the previously generated \gls{ber}-canary cells pairs.
 By using this methodology iteratively, the attacker can identify which cells are vulnerable to RowHammer at a specific \gls{ber} value.